Daughters of the American Revolution: Exhibits and library at DAR headquarters

+One of the period rooms in the DAR Museum in Washington, D.C.

+The DAR Library in Washington, D.C.

 DAR maintains a genealogical library at its headquarters in Washington, D.C., which provides guides for individuals doing family research.
 Its bookstore presents scholarship on United States and women's history.

 Temporary exhibits in the galleries have featured women's arts and crafts, including items from the DAR's quilt and embroidery collections.
 Exhibit curators provide a social and historical context for girls' and women's arts in such exhibits, for instance, explaining practices of mourning reflected in certain kinds of embroidery samplers, as well as ideals expressed about the new republic.
 Permanent exhibits include American furniture, silver, and furnishings.

+The DAR, together with the American Battlefield Trust created "The American Revolution Experience" traveling exhibit to mark the America 250 commemoration.

+The DAR Museum exhibition, "The Revolution in Their Words", opened 27 March 2026.
+It includes first hand accounts about the DAR founding and provides perspectives from free and enslaved Black people, women, soldiers, Native Americans and ordinary people.

 Literacy promotion

 In 1989, the DAR established the NSDAR Literacy Promotion Committee, which coordinates the efforts of DAR volunteers to promote child and adult literacy.
 Volunteers teach English, tutor reading, prepare students for GED examinations, raise funds for literacy programs, and participate in many other ways.